The DIG Idea

 Welcome to the Ontario D.I.G.
 (Disruption.
 Innovation.
 Growth.)
 Community Lab and Innovation Hub to showcase new technologies and techniques to support the Ontario, Canadian, and Global Agriculture Industry.
-We intend to create the Community Lab and Innovation Hub where farmers from Ontario, Canada, and around the world can use and demonstrate new technologies that will improve the lives of farmers, access to capital, access to technology, and build resilience into the global food supply chain.
+We intend to create the Community Lab and Innovation Hub in Ontario, Canada, where agriculturalists around the world can learn, experiment and demonstrate the collision of traditional and modern technologies.
+Our goal is to provide resources that will help improve the lives of farmers, access to capital, access to technology, and build resilience into the global food supply chain.

-The Community Lab is a working demonstration farm, similar to the National Institute of Rural Development, in Hyderabad, India.
-Where farmers, students, and researchers can travel, learn and build skills around new technologies, learn about and gain access to tools to increase productivity in farming, and mitigate challenges related to climate adaptation.
+The Community Lab is a working demonstration farm, similar to the National Institute of Rural Development, in Hyderabad, India - where farmers, students, and researchers from all over the world can learn how to integrate their skills with new technologies, gain access to tools and resources to increase productivity in farming while mitigating challenges related to climate adaptation.

 The Innovation Hub is an incubator, accelerator, and commercial vehicle to scale or support the scale of ideas that will disrupt and enhance farming practices in Canada and around the world.